Dusty old helmet, rusty old gun, They sit in the corner and wait - Two souvenirs of the Second World War That have withstood the time, and the hate.

 Just three days later, on October 5, 1944, on a hill in the Vosges Mountains near Le Tholy, France, he earned an Oak Leaf Cluster to the Silver Star.
 Carrying an SCR536 radio, and alone, Audie crawled fifty yards under severe enemy machine gun and rifle fire, to a point 200 yards from a strongly entrenched enemy.
 For an hour Audie Murphy directed artillery fire upon the enemy, killing fifteen Germans and inflicting approximately thirty-five casualties.
 On October 14, 1944, he was given a battlefield commission to Second Lieutenant.

 Audie Murphy received a severe hip wound from a German mortar on October 26, 1944.
-Tired of the monotony of hospital life, he took it upon himself to rejoin Company B. He was still in a state of convalescence on January 26, 1945 when Audie Murphy earned the Nation's highest tribute for combat action near Holtzwihr, France.
+Tired of the monotony of hospital life, he took it upon himself to rejoin Company B. While still in a state of convalescence on January 26, 1945, Audie Murphy earned the nation's highest award for combat action near Holtzwihr, France.

 At midnight on January 25, Company B moved through the Riedwihr Woods, but fierce fighting decimated the company.
 With the exception of Lieutenant Murphy, all the officers were killed, and 102 of the company’s 120 enlisted men were either killed or wounded before they even reached their assigned position.
 Despite five replacements, the company remained critically under strength.
 As the senior ranking surviving officer, Audie was placed in charge of the company and was ordered to advance to the edge of the forest and hold the line until relieved.